apiobuild/platform/content/blog/create-an-online-store-for-free.md

 #### Customization

 The website is fully customizable.
-You can provide **logo, store description, background color, and background image** on [Chopin\'s configure tab](https://telescope.apiobuild.com/app/chopin/configure) to create a store page that aligns with your brand.
+As of the [website appearance](https://apiobuild.com/blog/how-to-configure-chopin-store/#store-information), you can create an online store that aligns with your brand by providing **logo, store description, background color, and background image** on [Chopin\'s configure tab](https://telescope.apiobuild.com/app/chopin).
 More customization options are also available through simple HTML blocks.

 <img src="/images/blog/customization.png" class="post-img">

 #### Communication

-Chopin enables social plug-ins so your customers can easily reach you via **Phone, Email, Instagram, Facebook, and Line**.
-You also have the option to add **announcement** to broadcast important updates or discount information.
+There are a few communication channels designed for you and your customers to create flawless conversation.
+Chopin enables social plug-ins so your customers can easily reach you via **[Phone, Email, Instagram, Facebook, and Line](https://apiobuild.com/blog/how-to-configure-chopin-store/#contact-information)**.
+You also have the option to add **[announcement](https://apiobuild.com/blog/how-to-configure-chopin-store/#store-information)** to broadcast important updates or discount information.

+Each success order comes with a **[confirmation email](https://apiobuild.com/blog/introducing-post-it-email-automation-service/#use-case-automated-order-confirmation)** sent directly from your Gmail account (opt-in required).
+Your customers can contact you regarding order details, payment confirmation, or cancelation.

+You can also add Facebook messenger chat to your store, where you can provide instant automated answers and enhance customer experience.
+Like what we do on our website at the bottom right corner.

 <img src="/images/blog/social.png" class="post-img">

 #### Payment Integration

-Chopin currently offers **PayPal** for your customers to pay through credit cards, bank accounts, or PayPal account balances.
-You can also provide your **Zelle** or **Venmo** account information as a manual pay option.
-We will record customers' payment method, PayPal transaction id in the order google sheet.
+Chopin currently offers **[Stripe](https://stripe.com/payments)** and **[PayPal Business](https://www.paypal.com/us/business/website-payments)** for your customers to pay through credit cards, bank accounts, or PayPal account balances.
+Integrating these digital payment platforms allows Chopin to **verify the transactions in realtime and post the result** to order google sheet, so you don't have to manually confirm each payment or check the amount totals.

+You can also provide your **[Zelle](https://www.zellepay.com/)**, **[Venmo](https://venmo.com/)**, or **[PayPal.Me](https://www.paypal.com/paypalme/)** account information as a manual pay option.
+While these manual transactions can't be verified, we will record customers' payment method in the order google sheet.
-*Note: You have to create a [PayPal business account](https://www.paypal.com/us/business/getting-started).*

 <img src="/images/blog/payment.png" class="post-img">

 #### Category

-You can group products in various categories, and customers can filter products by category directly from the menu.
+You can group products into categories, and customers can filter products by category directly from the menu.
 We also support multiple categories per product.
 For example, you can set up a "Featured" collection to highlight popular items on the top and still show it in other categories so customers can locate any items easily.

 <video width="100%" controls style="display: block;
 margin: 0 auto"><source src="/video/jump-to.mp4" type="video/mp4" />